monalshriwas/HR-Analytics-Project/README.md

 ## Dashboard Insights
 - Overtime is the strongest attrition driver:
-Employees working overtime show significantly higher attrition → clear sign of burnout & work-life imbalance
+Employees working overtime show significantly higher attrition.
 - Department Impact :
-Sales & Administration have the highest attrition These roles likely involve higher workload and overtime pressure Finance & HR show low attrition → more stable work conditions
+Sales & Administration have the highest attrition, These roles likely involve higher workload and overtime pressure Finance & HR show low attrition .
 - Experience Factor
-Employees with 0–5 years experience are leaving the most
+Employees with 0–5 years experience are leaving the most.
 - Age Group Trend
 Highest attrition in 26–35 age group
-This is the core working population, making attrition more critical Likely driven by career growth expectations + workload stress
+This is the core working population, making attrition more critical Likely driven by career growth expectations and workload stress.

 ## Business Insights :
 Attrition is highest among young, early-career employees (0–5 years, age 26–35), especially in Sales and Administration departments, where overtime workload is high.